 Initially, the Fila Brasileiro served various roles on Brazilian plantations.
 Its primary tasks included hunting large game, tracking down fugitive slaves, and guarding estates.
 The breed's name, "Fila," is derived from the Portuguese word "filar," meaning "to hold" or "to grab."
 This is a testament to the breed's natural instinct to seize and hold intruders.

 The Fila Brasileiro falls into the Working Group, a category of breeds valued for their strength, intelligence, and utility in various tasks.
-This breed is robust and muscular, with males typically standing between 26 to 29 inches at the shoulder, and females slightly smaller.
+This breed is robust and muscular, with males typically standing between 66 to 74 centimetres at the shoulder, and females slightly smaller.
 The Fila's build reflects its history as a formidable working dog.

 The Fila's head is massive and features a distinct forehead, often referred to as the "stop."
 Their ears are medium-sized and pendant, framing an expression that conveys both intelligence and vigilance.
 The breed's eyes are typically dark and soulful, adding to its imposing appearance.